[last updated 2021 July 12]

 Níng explained strategies saying: “Now Hàn’s reign daily lessens, Cáo Cāo increases arrogance, and in the end will be a usurper bandit.
 Southern Jīng’s lands, the mountains and hills are favorable, the rivers and streams flow and connect, it truly is the state’s western opportunity.
 I Níng have already observed Liú Biǎo, his thoughts are not far-sighted, his sons are also inferior, and not ones able to continue the enterprise and pass on the foundations.
 The utmost honored should early plan against them, and cannot be after [Cáo] Cāo.
 The strategy to plan against them, should first take Huáng Zǔ.
 [Huáng] Zǔ now is old, his senility already extreme, wealth and grain both exhausted, his left and right attendants cheat and trifle, attending to monetary profits, encroaching on the officials and soldiers, the officials and soldiers in heart are resentful, the boats and battle equipment, are all worn and not repaired, negligent of plowing and farming, the army without law and order.
 If the utmost honored now goes, their defeat can be certain.
 Once defeating [Huáng] Zǔ’s army, drum to go on west, to the west occupy Chǔ’s passes, great power will all the more spread, and indeed can gradually reach to Bā-Shǔ.”
 [Sūn] Quán deeply accepted this.

-Zhāng Zhāo at the time was seated in attendance, and criticized it saying: “Wú’s below has many affairs, if the army indeed goes, one fears it certainly will cause chaos.”
+Zhāng Zhāo at the time was seated in attendance, and criticized it saying: “Below Wú there are many affairs, if the army indeed goes, one fears it certainly will cause chaos.”

 Níng said to Zhāo: “The country with Xiāo Hé’s responsibilities entrusts you, you reside in safety and worry of chaos, how is this admiring the ancients?”